Homemade Furniture Polish – Easy Natural Recipe

 women in a blue shirt using homemade furniture polish to polish wooden table

-Tips For Making Homemade Furniture Polish
+Tips For Making DIY Furniture Polish

 • If your wood surface is really dirty, I suggest you clean the surface first with a natural all-purpose cleaner. and then use this wood furniture polish.

 • Change up the scent with your favorite essential oil.
+Grapefruit, pine, tangerine, lemon oil, etc. would all smell amazing.

-• For darker woods, you could also use apple cider vinegar, but white vinegar will also work.
+• For darker woods, you could also use apple cider vinegar, but white vinegar will also work

 How To Make Homemade Furniture Polish